 ⚠️ Watch out:

-A coffee corner requires different opening hours.
-If you currently close at 17:00 but the coffee corner needs to stay open until 20:00, you'll need extra staff.
-Factor those costs in.
+Coffee corners require different operating hours.
+If you currently close at 17:00 but need to stay open until 20:00 for coffee sales, you'll need additional staff.
+Factor these labor costs into your calculations.

 Calculate operational costs

-Beyond the investment, you have monthly costs for ingredients, extra staff, and maintenance.
-These need to be covered by the margin on your coffee and takeaway products.
+Beyond initial investment, monthly expenses for ingredients, extra staff, and maintenance must be covered by your coffee and takeaway margins.

 - Extra staff (20h/week): €2,000